okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 It's good practice to deactivate your test instances that aren't in use.
 You can later delete the instance to clean your app integration list.

-If you have questions or need more support, email [Okta developer support](developer@okta.com) and include your test results.
+If you have questions or need more support, email Okta developer support at <developers@okta.com> and include your test results.
 To obtain your test results:

 1. From the OIN Submission Tester, click **Export results** (upper-right corner) to download a JSON-formatted file of all your test results.